 In the early 1980's volatile organic compounds were discovered in one of the streams feeding the New Reservoir.
 Some of the compounds detected were trichloroethene and cis 1,2-dichloroethene.
 In order to remediate this problem a forced air stripper was constructed to remove any of the volatiles that may be present.
 The stripped water is returned to the stream feeding the New Reservoir and then into the water filtration facility.
 Volatile organic chemical samples are collected monthly to verify the air stripper is working properly.
-There have been no detected concentrations in the finished water for any of the 53 volatiles measured monthly.
+The influent and effluent to the air stripper are monitored for the 53 volatiles monthly.
 Copies of these reports may be obtained from the Village of Fort Edward.

-The Village operates a state of the art water filtration facility capable of treating more than 1,250,000 gallons of water per day.
-The new facility is a DualSandTM system by Parkson Corporation.
+The Village operates a state-of-the-art water filtration facility capable of treating more than 1,250,000 gallons of water per day.
+The facility is a DualSandTM system by Parkson Corporation.
 Additionally, a small amount of coagulant (polyaluminum chloride- PCH180) is added to increase the removal of solids.
-Water is chlorinated using to kill bacteria and other microorganisms.
+Water is chlorinated to kill bacteria and other microorganisms.
 We also add sodium hydroxide for pH control of the finished water.